 These institutions of higher education have a major effect on the City's economy.
 Because many of these students remain in Boston after graduation, the City's educational institutions are a major source of highly-skilled professionals for the City's workforce.
 Boston's colleges and universities contribute to the economy in ways beyond providing a work force to City businesses and maintaining a stable workforce of over 47,000 themselves.
-Since 2007, seventeen new higher education building projects were completed.
-Since 2000, thirty-three dormitories have been built.
-In addition, as of January 2014, three dormitories and five academic buildings are in construction and six more buildings have been approved.
+In 2015, the Boston Redevelopment Authority approved 179,120 new square feet of institutional development across the city.